Google Panda penalty from content syndication?

 Evidence for Panda's mistake

 Google Webmaster tools showed that over the last month or so, SME Pals ranked at number 1 or 2 for a number of key phrases.

-Subsequent to the June 25th update, a search for this phrase returns the syndicated version of the page only.
+Subsequent to the June 25th update, a search for top phrases returned only the syndicated version of our pages.

 This means that the post itself has not been penalized (otherwise the syndicated version would also be dropped).
 It is SME Pals that has been penalized.

 Since all SME Pals does (from Google's perspective) is create new content, it is unlikely that another infringement is to blame since all prior Panda and Penguin updates (before syndication began in earnest) had only a positive effect.

 Dealing with penalty